Antibody: Structure prediction and computational antibody design

 The importance of antibodies in health care and the biotechnology industry demands knowledge of their structures at high resolution.
 This information is used for protein engineering, modifying the antigen binding affinity, and identifying an epitope, of a given antibody.
 X-ray crystallography is one commonly used method for determining antibody structures.
 However, crystallizing an antibody is often laborious and time-consuming.
 Computational approaches provide a cheaper and faster alternative to crystallography, but their results are more equivocal, since they do not produce empirical structures.
-Online web servers such as Web Antibody Modeling (WAM) and Prediction of Immunoglobulin Structure (PIGS) enables computational modeling of antibody variable regions.
+Online web servers such as Web Antibody Modeling (WAM) and Prediction of Immunoglobulin Structure (PIGS) enable computational modeling of antibody variable regions.
 Rosetta Antibody is a novel antibody FV region structure prediction server, which incorporates sophisticated techniques to minimize CDR loops and optimize the relative orientation of the light and heavy chains, as well as homology models that predict successful docking of antibodies with their unique antigen.
 However, describing an antibody's binding site using only one single static structure limits the understanding and characterization of the antibody's function and properties.
 To improve antibody structure prediction and to take the strongly correlated CDR loop and interface movements into account, antibody paratopes should be described as interconverting states in solution with varying probabilities.

 The ability to describe the antibody through binding affinity to the antigen is supplemented by information on antibody structure and amino acid sequences for the purpose of patent claims.
 Several methods have been presented for computational design of antibodies based on the structural bioinformatics studies of antibody CDRs.

 There are a variety of methods used to sequence an antibody including Edman degradation, cDNA, etc.; albeit one of the most common modern uses for peptide/protein identification is liquid chromatography coupled with tandem mass spectrometry (LC-MS/MS).
 High volume antibody sequencing methods require computational approaches for the data analysis, including de novo sequencing directly from tandem mass spectra and database search methods that use existing protein sequence databases.
 Many versions of shotgun protein sequencing are able to increase the coverage by utilizing CID/HCD/ETD fragmentation methods and other techniques, and they have achieved substantial progress in attempt to fully sequence proteins, especially antibodies.
 Other methods have assumed the existence of similar proteins, a known genome sequence, or combined top-down and bottom up approaches.
 Current technologies have the ability to assemble protein sequences with high accuracy by integrating de novo sequencing peptides, intensity, and positional confidence scores from database and homology searches.

 Antibody mimetic

 Antibody mimetics are organic compounds, like antibodies, that can specifically bind antigens.
 They consist of artificial peptides or proteins, or aptamer-based nucleic acid molecules with a molar mass of about 3 to 20 kDa.
 Antibody fragments, such as Fab and nanobodies are not considered as antibody mimetics.
 Common advantages over antibodies are better solubility, tissue penetration, stability towards heat and enzymes, and comparatively low production costs.
-Antibody mimetics have being developed and commercialized as research, diagnostic and therapeutic agents.
+Antibody mimetics have been developed and commercialized as research, diagnostic and therapeutic agents.